pulsarise/SCAMP-I/README.md

 * lmfit (to fit for a DM correction)
 * tqdm (optional: for the progress bar showing how much the MCMC run has progressed.
 This is only required if the command line option “--showprogress” is enabled for run_scatter_mcmc.py, or for alpha_mcmc.py)

-To use this software, download the source code and ensure that its parent directory is added to your python path.
+To use this software, download the source code to a directory named **SCAMP_I**.
+Please ensure the directory name contains an underscore and not a dash so that the python scripts will be able to import functions from each other correctly.

+Ensure that its parent directory is added to your python path.
 This can be done by adding the following to your bashrc/zshrc:

 ```bash
 export MYCODE=path/to/parent/directory/